avaboussy/arcgisarcade/README.md

 # arcgisarcade
-arcade expressions for arcgis applications, just so I can keep track of what I used where
+Arcade expressions written for various maps and dashboard displays